Indecomposability for differential algebraic groups: Definability of derived subgroups of strongly connected groups

-In this section, we will show some first applications of the ideas and techniques for constructing indecomposable sets.
-Any group naturally acts on itself by conjugation, that is $x \mapsto gxg^{-1}.$ Analysis of this action provides a way of transferring properties of the group doing the action to the set on which it acts.
-Now, fix a differential algebraic group $G$ and a differential algebraic subgroup $H.$ A subset $X \subseteq G$ is $H$-invariant if for all $h \in H,$ conjugation by $h$ is a bijection from $X$ to itself.
+In this section, we will first show some applications of the ideas and techniques for constructing indecomposable sets.
+Any group naturally acts on itself by conjugation, that is $x \mapsto gxg^{-1}.$ For a subset $X \subseteq G$, we define

+Analysis of this action provides a way of transferring properties of the group doing the action to the set on which it acts.
+Now, fix a differential algebraic group $G$ and a differential algebraic subgroup $H.$ A subset $X \subseteq G$ is \emph{$H$-invariant} if for all $h \in H,$ conjugation by $h$ is a bijection from $X$ to itself, that is $H$ is contained in the normalizer of the set $X$.

-First, we give the following example, due to Cassidy \cite{KolchinDAG}, of a differential algebraic group for which the commutator is not a differential algebraic group. \begin{exam} Let $\Delta=\{\delta_1, \delta_2\}.$ Then consider the following group $G$ of matrices of the form: where $\delta_i (u_i)=0.$ Of course,
+First, we give the following example, due to Cassidy \cite[page 110]{KolchinDAG}, of a differential algebraic group for which the derived subgroup is not a differential algebraic group. \begin{exam} Let $\Delta=\{\delta_1, \delta_2\}.$ Then consider the following group $G$ of matrices of the form: where $\delta_i (u_i)=0.$ Of course,

-Then one can see that the commutator is isomorphic $\m Q [C_{\delta_1} \cup C_{\delta_2}],$ where $C_{\delta_i}$ is the field of $\delta_i$-constants.
+Then one can see that the derived subgroup is isomorphic $\m Q (C_{\delta_1} \cup C_{\delta_2}),$ where $C_{\delta_i}$ is the field of $\delta_i$-constants.
 This is not a differential algebraic group.
-However, $G$ is not almost simple, however, since the subgroup of matrices of the form:
+This group is not strongly connected, however, since the subgroup of matrices of the form:

-is a subgroup of $\Delta$-type and typical $\Delta$-dimension equal to $G.$ This means that the coset space has $\Delta$-type strictly smaller than $G.$ Of course, this means that $G$ is not almost simple. \end{exam}
+is a subgroup of $\Delta$-type and typical $\Delta$-dimension equal to $G.$ This means that the coset space has $\Delta$-type strictly smaller than $G.$ Of course, this means that $G$ is not almost simple (or even strongly connected).
+Theorem \ref{Dcomm} will show that this sort of example is impossible for strongly connected differential algebraic groups. \end{exam}

-Cassidy and Singer make the following comment in \cite{CassidySinger}, ``We also do not have an example of a noncommutative almost simple linear differential algebraic group whose commutator subgroup is not closed in the Kolchin topology."
-In model theoretic terms, they are asking: in an almost simple linear differential algebraic group, is the commutator subgroup definable?
-The next theorem \ref{Dcomm} answers this question affirmatively, even in the more general case of the group being strongly connected (with no assumption of linearity or almost simplicity).
+The next two lemmas have similar proofs in the context of groups of finite Morley rank (see Chapter 7 of \cite{Marker}).